cnorling/Lessons/dsc/readme.md

     * The LCM is not open source yet, but this will change in the future
 * Reporting and analytics are more cumbersome and designed to be consumed by other logging products
 * You have less options for scheduled deployments
+* it is essentially an engine.
+If you can build the rest of the car, or have everything but the engine in an existing car, or hell you want two engines or something then DSC may be a good fit.

 # DSC keywords
 |Keyword/*Abbreviation*|Explanation|